|

 Motorways & Roads

 European motorways are usually fast and well-maintained, but many have tolls.
 I noticed some of the machines only took cash, while others took card payments.
-Make sure you’re in the correct lane, as not all toll booths accept all payment methods.
-Signs above each lane indicate which types of payments they take.

-The toll system in Europe is efficient.
-Generally, you will be given a ticket when entering and then pay upon exit.
-It’s about €10 every 100 kilometres, or a bit less, but if you budget for €10, there’ll be some left in the kitty.
+Itโ€™s about โ‚ฌ10 every 100 kilometres, or a bit less, but if you budget for โ‚ฌ10, thereโ€™ll be some left in the kitty.

-In rural areas, GPS can sometimes be unreliable, so it’s a good idea to have an offline map or physical road atlas as a backup.
+In rural areas, GPS can sometimes be unreliable, so itโ€™s a good idea to have an offline map or physical road atlas as a backup.

 Road signs and markings can vary between countries, and some regions might only display them in the local language, making navigation trickier.
-Speed limits and road rules vary, so brush up on your local driving laws.

-Pro tip >> Watch out for variable speed limits, which can change depending on weather conditions or time of day, especially on motorways in countries like Italy, Germany or France.
+โญ Pro tip >> Watch out for variable speed limits, which can change depending on weather conditions or time of day, especially on motorways in countries like Italy, Germany or France.

 Parking

-Lastly, I found parking in European cities and towns can be challenging and sometimes expensive.
-Many older cities and tourist spots have limited parking options, and parking restrictions are strictly enforced–-there are lots of traffic wardens roaming the streets!
+Many older cities and tourist spots have limited parking options, and parking restrictions are strictly enforcedโ€“there are lots of traffic wardens roaming the streets!

-There are plenty of car parks, though, and it’s worth using park-and-ride facilities on the outskirts of major cities to avoid navigating congested streets.
-However, if you’re in a campervan, you’ll need to check that they are camper-friendly.
+There are plenty of car parks, though, and itโ€™s worth using park-and-ride facilities on the outskirts of major cities to avoid navigating congested streets.

-Pro tip >> Most tourist towns have official camper park sites (called aires) where larger vehicles can be parked.
+โญ Pro tip >> Most tourist towns have official camper park sites (called aires) where larger vehicles can be parked.
 These are generally on the outskirts of town but usually within walking distance or near bus stops.

-Tips For A Europe Road Trip
+Tips For A European Road Trip

 Tuscany countryside on my Europe Road Trip